nielst/dbrunner-py3/README.md

     Payload: { "force_change": "true" }

-You can also make your own updates to the redshift warehouse.
-Parameters are in the stored configuration 1.
+You can also make your own updates to the redshift warehouse, or connect to your own.

 Unit tests
 --------------